 Something happened to the pool between July 1968 and May 1969 when I arrived at Quan Loi.
 As you have seen, there was no water in the pool in my photos.
-And it remained that way until Feb 1970 when the 1st Cav re-filled the pool .
+And it remained that way until Feb 1970 when the 1st Cav Re-filled the Pool.
+(Used to be a link here, but now it is gone from the web.)

 Unfortunately, I learned that in 1972, during the Battle for An Loc/Loc Ninh, the pool took a rocket hit.
 As reported at http://www.first-air-cavalry-division-airmobile-in-vietnam-1965-1972.com "That afternoon [April 6, 1972] an F/9th Cobra destroyed a heavy machine-gun set up as an anti-aircraft weapon in the drained swimming pool of the Frenchman's villa on the west side of the airfield at Quan Loi."